urlbox/urlbox-dotnet/UrlboxSDK/README.md

 The `Code` property will typically result in one of [these](https://urlbox.com/docs/api#error-codes).
 We're adding to this consistently to make you're error handling experience more streamlined.

+Got an unexpected 4XX or 5XX?
+You can ensure renders fail and don't count toward your render count for [non-2XX responses](#failing-a-request-on-4xx-5xx).

 ## Dependency Injection

 We've set up an extension for DI.
 When you're configuring your DI you can run `services.AddUrlbox()` to define the Urlbox instance once.
 Here's a simple ASP.net app: